AndyButland/UmbracoMapper/ReadMe.md

     ...
     public static object GetImage(IUmbracoMapper mapper, IPublishedContent contentToMapFrom, string propName, bool isRecursive) {}

+The custom mapping method you pass must be a delegate that matches one of the following two signatures.

+Firstly for mapping from IPublishedContent:

+    delegate object CustomMapping(IUmbracoMapper mapper, IPublishedContent content, string propertyName, bool recursive);

+And secondly when mapping from a dictionary object value:

+	delegate object CustomObjectMapping(IUmbracoMapper mapper, object value);

 The add-on package provides this method, **DampMapper.MapMediaFile**, for the purposes of mapping from the DAMP model to the standard MediaFile class provided with the mapper.
 If you want to use this in your project you'll just need to add it to the custom mappings like this:

 	mapper.AddCustomMapping(typeof(MediaFile).FullName, DampMapper.MapMediaFile);